 - 1. Initialize the System Controller Enable - 2.
-Initialize MMUART_1 - 3.
-Perform various cryptography services: - Encrypt with 128-bit AES cryptography service - Decrypt with 128-bit AES cryptography service - Encrypt with 256-bit AES cryptography service - Decrypt with 256-bit AES cryptography service aes128_encryption ();
+Initialize MMUART\1 - 3.
+Perform various cryptography services: - Encrypt with 128-bit AES cryptography service - Decrypt with 128-bit AES cryptography service - Encrypt with 256-bit AES cryptography service - Decrypt with 256-bit AES cryptography service aes128\encryption ();

-The aes128_encryption() function provides access to the SmartFusion2 AES-128 encryption cryptography service.
-It allows you to perform AES encryption and choose the mode of operation; ECB, CBC, OFB, or CTR mode.
+The aes128\encryption() function provides access to the SmartFusion2 AES-128 encryption cryptography service.
+It allows you to perform AES encryption and choose the mode of operation: ECB, CBC, OFB, or CTR mode.
 It allows you to specify the number of 128-bit blocks of plaintext to be processed by the AES-128 system service.
+It also adds the padding bits to the incomplete blocks before calling the AES system service.

-aes128_decryption ();
+aes128\decryption ();

-The aes128_decryption() function provides access to the SmartFusion2 AES-128 decryption cryptography service.
+The aes128\decryption() function provides access to the SmartFusion2 AES-128 decryption cryptography service.
 It allows you to perform AES decryption and choose the mode of operation: ECB, CBC, OFB, or CTR mode.
 It allows you to specify the number of 128-bit blocks of ciphertext to be processed by the AES-128 system service.
+It also adds the padding bits to the incomplete blocks before calling the AES system service.

-aes256_encryption ();
+aes256\encryption ();

-This function is similar to aes128_encryption() and provides access to the SmartFusion2 AES-256 encryption cryptography service function using the 256-bit key.
+This function is similar to aes128\encryption() and provides access to the SmartFusion2 AES-256 encryption cryptography service function using the 256-bit key.

-aes256_decryption ();
+aes256\decryption ();

-This function is similar to aes128_decryption() and provides access to the SmartFusion2 AES-256 decryption cryptography service function using the 256-bit key.
+This function is similar to aes128\decryption() and provides access to the SmartFusion2 AES-256 decryption cryptography service function using the 256-bit key.

-This section describes running the design example on the M2S090S-EVAL-KIT using the M2S090TS-FG484 device:
+The following steps describe how to run the design example on the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) using the M2S090TS-1FGG484 device:

-- 1. Connect the power supply to the M2S090S-EVAL-KIT board. - 2.
-Plug the FlashPro4 ribbon cable into JTAG Programming Header on the M2S090S-EVAL-KIT board. - 3.
-Program the M2S090S-EVAL-KIT board with the provided STAPL file (refer to "Appendix A Design and Programming Files" on page 20) using FlashPro4.
+- 1. Connect the power supply to the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) board. - Plug the FlashPro4 ribbon cable into JTAG Programming Header on the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) board. - 3.
+Program the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) board with the provided STAPL file (refer to "Appendix A: Design and Programming Files" on page 22) using FlashPro4.